. . . your guide to visiting the holy places

 Making sense of the church

-Of all the Christian holy places, this is probably the most difficult for pilgrims to come to terms with.
+Of all the Christian holy places, the Church of the Holy Sepulchre is probably the most difficult for pilgrims to come to terms with.

 To help make sense of it, this article deals with the church’s major elements and its authenticity.
 A further article, Church of the Holy Sepulchre chapels, deals with its other devotional areas.